cbron/multiappdemo/README.md

 # multiappdemo

-Two simple apps, one talks to other
+Two simple apps, one talks to other.
+One k8s svc and deployment for each.

 ## Kubectl apply setup